${\mathbb Q}$-curves, Hecke characters and some Diophantine equations II: Introduction

-where $r^2=d$ over the field $K = \Q(\sqrt{d})$.
+defined over the field $K = \Q(\sqrt{d})$.
 When $d$ is positive (and not a square) $K$ is a real quadratic field.
-It is known that all elliptic curves over real quadratic fields are modular (\cite{MR3359051}) hence one can follow the classical approach working with Hilbert modular forms.
-It turns out that such approach becomes impractical very soon, due to the huge dimension of the corresponding spaces.
+It is known that all elliptic curves over real quadratic fields are modular (see \cite{MR3359051}) hence one can follow the modular approach working with Hilbert modular forms.
+It turns out that such approach becomes impractical very soon, due to the huge dimension of the corresponding spaces (see Table \ref{table:examplesd}).
 However, the $\Q$-curves approach is still practical in many circumstances, which motivates the present article.
-This article should be thought as a continuation of our previous one, where we settle the following problems: \begin{itemize} \item Prove the existence of Hecke characters over real quadratic fields with prescribed local behavior.
+This article should be thought as a continuation of our previous work \cite{PT}, where we settle the following problems: \begin{itemize} \item Prove the existence of Hecke characters over real quadratic fields with prescribed local behavior.

 \item Give a precise recipe for the level $N$ and the Nebentypus $\varepsilon$.